 Defending a Drug Charge in South Carolina

 Whether your case is in a South Carolina state court or federal court, the charge against you may be challenged.
-An attorney can seek a dismissal, not guilty verdict, plea to a lesser charge or reduced sentence by taking steps such as:
+A drug crime lawyer can seek a dismissal, not guilty verdict, plea to a lesser charge or reduced sentence by taking steps such as:

 - Seeking to suppress evidence: If the alleged drugs were obtained by police through an illegal search or seizure, a court could throw out the evidence (and cause a dismissal of the charge).
 For instance, were the drugs seized based on an unlawful traffic stop or illegal checkpoint?
 If so, motions could be filed to suppress this evidence.